sagreenxyz/StudyQuest/README.md

       "definition": "Synthesizes proteins from amino acids"
     }
   ],
-  "explanation": "Each organelle has a specialized function essential for cell survival.", "tags": ["organelles", "cell-function"]
+  "explanation": "Each organelle has a specialized function essential for cell survival."
 }
 ```